TechnologiesBudgie/logdock-ee-development/README.md

 # logdock-ee-development
-Follow the development of the Enterprise Edition of LogDock.
+Follow the development of the Enterprise Edition of LogDock and create issues.
+Looking for Community Edition?
+Go here: https://codeberg.org/technologiesbudgie/logdock-ce/